jonnew/ONIX/api/clroepcie/README.md

 ### Visual Studio (Windows)
 1. Open the `clrpepcie.sln` solution in visual studio.
-2. Running the solution will combine the library and test program, and then run the test program
+2. "Running" the solution will compile the library and test program, and then run the test program

-__Notes__
+__Notes (aka please help...)__

 - I removed the Any CPU build option because I don't understand how to use it properly.
 Instead, I build two times for each x64 and x86